+She has been appointed as arbitrator at the London Court of International Arbitration (LCIA), at the London Metal Exchange (where she is an Arbitration and Arbitration Appeals Panel member), at the Paris International Chamber of Commerce, and at the Hong Kong International Arbitration Centre.
+She is a CEDR accredited Mediator.
 She began practice at the Bar of England and Wales in 1973 and was appointed Queen’s Counsel in 1987.
-She is a member of the London Court of International Arbitration.
-She has been appointed as arbitrator at the LCIA, at the London Metal Exchange (where she is an Arbitration and Arbitration Appeals Panel member), at the Paris International Chamber of Commerce, and at the Hong Kong International Arbitration Centre.
-She is a CEDR accredited Mediator.

-She was educated at schools in Germany and in the USA and at the Universities of Mainz and of Paris (Sorbonne), and at the Inns of Court School of Law in London.
-Her languages are English, German, French and Spanish.
+She was educated at the Universities of Mainz, Germany, and of Paris (Sorbonne), and at the Inns of Court School of Law in London.

 Mr. Campbell-Holt is the Registrar and Chief Executive of the IAC.
 He reports to the Chairman of the IAC and is responsible for the day to day management and administration of the IAC and case management of arbitrations and mediations before the IAC as provided in the IAC Arbitration and Mediation Rules.
 He is a member of the AIFC Legal Advisory Council, which reviews and approves AIFC law.
 He is also a member of the AIFC Academic Council, which advises the training body of the AIFC, the AIFC Bureau for Continuing Professional Development.